Akhalkalaki: Etymology

 The name Akhalkalaki, first recorded in the 11th-century Georgian chronicle, means "a new town", from Georgian [ɑxɑli], "new", and [kʰɑlɑkʰi], "city" or "town".
-The 19th-century ethnographic accounts also mention another names for the town - Akhalkatak and Nor-Katak, also meaning which in Armenian means Nor - "new", katak - "city".
+The 19th-century ethnographic accounts also mention other names for the town - Akhalkatak and Nor-Katak, also in Armenian meaning Nor - "new", katak - "city".

 History

 Akhalkalaki was founded by Bagrat IV of Georgia in 1064.
 In 1066, the city was destroyed during the Seljuq invasions of the Kingdom of Georgia.
 In the 11th century, Akhalkalaki became one of the political and economic centers of Javakheti.
 In the 16th century, the city came under the rule of the Ottoman Empire and became a sanjak center in Çıldır Eyaleti.
 Under the Ottoman rule, the town was known as "Ahılkelek".
 The city was passed from the Ottomans to the Russians after the Russo-Turkish War in 1828–1829.
-Around 1830, approximately 30,000 Armenian refugees from Turkey’s Erzurum region settled here.
+Around 1830, approximately 30,000 Armenian refugees from Turkey's Erzurum region settled here.

 On January 4, 1900, an earthquake destroyed much of the town and killed 1,000 people in the area.
 The citizens predominantly dwelled in dugouts until the 1920s.
 The city was the administrative center of the Akhalkalaki uezd of the Tiflis Governorate.
 In May 1918, the town and its district were occupied by the Ottoman army until their withdrawal by the Armistice of Mudros—the occupation resulted in the exodus of the local Armenian population which nearly perished due to starvation and disease.